 To see if the battery is weak turn on your headlights before starting the car and if they are dim, then the battery is weak.
-Try charging it or testing the battery to see if you need a new one.
+Try charging with proper maintainer it or testing the battery to see if you need a new one.
 Replacing the battery will fix the sputtering if that is the problem.

 The next thing that could cause your car to sputter when starting is bad or dirty spark plugs.
 This is because it takes a spark to ignite the fuel to get the engine going and if the spark plugs are dirty, then it may not be giving enough of a spark causing a rough start.